Edit

 Generate sample questions

-If you don't have a dataset readily available and would like to run an evaluation with a small sample, select the model deployment you want to evaluate based on a chosen topic.
-We support both Azure OpenAI models and other open models compatible with standard deployment, such as Meta LIama and Phi-3 family models.
-The topic helps tailor the generated content to your area of interest.
-The queries and responses are generated in real time, and you have the option to regenerate them as needed.
+If you don't have a dataset readily available and want to run an evaluation with a small sample, select the model deployment that you want to evaluate based on a chosen topic.
+Azure OpenAI models and other open models that are compatible with serverless API deployment, like Meta Llama and Phi-3 family models, are supported.

-Using your dataset
+Use your dataset

-Choose evaluation metrics
+Select evaluation metrics

-After that you can hit next to configure your test criteria.
+To configure your test criteria, select Next.
 As you select your criteria, metrics are added, and you need to map your dataset’s columns to the required fields for evaluation.
 These mappings ensure accurate alignment between your data and the evaluation criteria.
-Once you select the test criteria you want, you can review the evaluation, optionally change the name of the evaluation and then select Submit to submit the evaluation run and go to the evaluation page to see the results.

 Note